The Atlantic floating garden: between protected areas, parks and gardens

 Plastic waste and incineration: the worrying issue of waste

-However, the issue of waste is not fully addressed.
-Plastic pollution of the sea is sadly illustrated by the appearance of "plastic crusts" observed since 2016 on rocks along the coast.
-These are small pieces of plastic stuck to the rocks.
-The phenomenon is growing and affected 9.46% of the island's rocky surface in 2019, according to the scientists in charge of the monitoring system.
-Researchers are currently favouring the hypothesis of a global pollution phenomenon, even though to date no other observation of this type has been reported.
+However, the issue of waste has not been fully addressed.
+Plastic pollution of the sea is sadly illustrated by the appearance of "plastic crusts" observed since 2016 on coastal rocks.
+These are small pieces of plastic clinging to the rocks.
+The phenomenon is on the increase, affecting 9.46% of the island's rocky surface in 2019, according to the scientists in charge of the monitoring system.
+Researchers currently favor the hypothesis of a global pollution phenomenon, although to date no other observations of this type have yet been reported.
 The next objective will be to assess the impact of this plastic on marine invertebrates.
 Another area of concern is the treatment of waste produced on the island.
-The choice to install a waste incinerator has had the effect of slowing down recycling initiatives, particularly of bio-waste, and circular economy approaches.
-The rate of material recovery of waste in Madeira is very low (10% in 2007).
-The municipal waste recycling target - set at 55% by 2025 - seems difficult to achieve under these conditions.
-However, the introduction of material recovery, particularly of bio-waste, would be feasible, less costly and would be in line with the energy transition, as it would avoid greenhouse gas emissions.
+The decision to install a waste incinerator has had the effect of slowing down recycling initiatives, particularly for bio-waste, and circular economy initiatives.
+Although Madeira's material recovery rate was very low (10% in 2007), things are improving.
+By 2023, Madeira's material recovery rate had risen to 23%, or 130,000 tonnes collected per year.
+The aim is to reach 35% by 2030.
+The two main objectives are to reduce waste production and increase selective collection.
+Implementing material recovery, in particular of bio-waste, is feasible, less costly and would be in line with the energy transition, by avoiding greenhouse gas emissions.

 The island is well on its way to the energy transition

 Portugal has based its energy policy on the development of renewable energies.
-This strategy was initially based on a desire to create the conditions for energy independence from oil, following the 2008 crisis.
+Initially, this strategy was driven by a desire to create the conditions for energy independence from oil, in the wake of the 2008 crisis.
 This policy is in line with the fight against climate change and the need to reduce greenhouse gas emissions.
-The island has thus gone from 15% renewable energy to 30% on average in 2018, thanks to hydroelectricity and wind power.
-The reason for this increase is the transformation of the Socorridos hydroelectric plant into a reversible generation system, which allows energy to be stored as water.
-Wind turbines produce energy, and when this production exceeds consumption, the excess energy is used to pump water back into the dam.
-This system allows a secure supply of water and electricity.
-It has also led to the construction of tunnels, canals and a pumping station, the environmental impacts of which can be questioned.
-The development of renewable energies in Madeira is also part of a project to build solar power plants that will be spread over different parts of the territory.
-This dispersal of power plants aims to promote their integration into the landscape (think of the tourists!), the social acceptance of the project among the inhabitants, but also to secure the system in a territory with several microclimates.
-The objective, with the addition of these solar power plants, was to reach a production of 50% of renewable energy in 2022.
-Geothermal energy projects are also being studied to further strengthen the island's energy autonomy.
-The country is also focusing on consumption control (awareness and participation of the inhabitants in the fight against energy waste) and energy efficiency (thermal rehabilitation of buildings through insulation work in particular).
-A large part of the island's energy consumption - and greenhouse gas emissions - comes from the transport sector (diesel and gasoline vehicles).
-In order to alleviate this problem, Madeira is considering the development of electric cars, in a smart grid system (the batteries would be recharged at night during off-peak hours).
-This last point seems virtuous, but it only shifts the problem, as the effectiveness of the energy transition is based on reducing car traffic and modal shift (towards public transport and active mobility).
-In any case, the example of Madero highlights the need for a proactive and participatory policy in order for this type of project to succeed.
+The island has gone from 15% renewable energy to 30% in 2018 and 40% in 2022, thanks to hydroelectricity and wind power.
+The regional government's goal, with the addition of these solar power plants, is to reach 50% by 2026.
+One of the reasons for this progress is the conversion of the Socorridos hydroelectric power station into a reversible production system, enabling energy to be stored in the form of water.
+Wind turbines generate energy, and when production exceeds consumption, the excess energy is used to pump water back into the dam.
+This system ensures a secure supply of water and electricity.
+It has also led to the construction of tunnels, canals and a pumping station, the environmental impact of which is open to question.
+The development of renewable energies in Madeira is also part of a project to build solar power plants spread over different parts of the territory.
+This dispersal of power plants is intended to help integrate them into the landscape (with tourists in mind!), ensure social acceptance of the project by local residents, and secure the system in an area with several microclimates.
+Geothermal energy projects are also under study, to further strengthen the island's energy autonomy.
+The country is also focusing on controlling consumption (raising awareness and involving residents in the fight against energy waste) and energy efficiency (thermal rehabilitation of buildings, notably through insulation work).
+A large proportion of the island's energy consumption - and greenhouse gas emissions - comes from the transport sector (diesel and petrol vehicles).
+To alleviate this problem, Madeira is considering the development of electric cars, as part of a " smart grid" system (batteries would be recharged at night during off-peak hours).
+This last point may seem virtuous, but it only shifts the problem, as the effectiveness of the energy transition depends more on reducing car traffic and encouraging modal shift (towards public transport and active mobility).
+In any case, the Madeira example highlights the need for a proactive, participatory policy to ensure the success of this type of project.